archesproject/arches-dev-training/slides/07-module-04.md

     - `/card_components/address-card.json`
     - `/reports/address-report.json`
     - `/widgets/geocoder.json`
-- These can go anywhere in your project
-- Ultimately, these will typically be saved in a package
+- These can go anywhere in your project.
+There really is no convention their location as they will typically be saved in a package.

 ---